TheHatSky/memecp/README.md

-# MemECP - Meme Generation MCP Server
+# MemeCP - Meme Generation MCP Server

-A Model Context Protocol (MCP) server built with TypeScript that provides meme generation tools using the Memegen.link API.
+A fun test project!
+This is a Model Context Protocol (MCP) server built with TypeScript that provides meme generation tools using the Memegen.link API.
+Created purely for experimentation and entertainment - no serious intent other than having some fun with MCP and memes! 🎉

 ## Features